What should colleges do when dealing with students’ complaints about the lack of parking lots available?

 There is a common issue that every student and professor is dealing with when arriving to college.
-This issue seems simple, yet it’s highly complex: the parking lot.
+This issue seems simple, yet it’s highly complex: parking lots.

-People are saying that universities should invest more in parking lots to justify the number of students and faculty arriving with cars – who are getting earlier every day to find a good parking spot close to their classes or places where they need to go.
+People are saying that colleges should invest more in parking lots to justify the number of people arriving with cars.
+People who’re getting earlier every day to find a good parking spot.
 Sometimes, they do not even find a place, so they end up parking in the street.
-This is a reality not just in universities, but in every other restaurant, mall or public places where people regularly visit.
+This is a reality in most universities today.

 Overpopulation is affecting more and more countries every year.
 Population is increasing at a very high rate, but the amount of land remains the same.
 Are all these people supposed to have a car and the right to park in a spot?
 Absolutely not.

-The solution to this problem is not simply adding more parking lots, upgraded parking lots, or underground parking.
+The solution to this problem is not to simply add more parking lots to colleges.
 Even though the solution might sound tough and people might not want to accept it, they will have to learn in a forced way at some point in a near future.

-The solution is to teach students and faculty to take the bus, ride a bicycle, take the train, walk, or use any other similar transportation option that does not take too much space on the road.
-This way we can both have clearer roads and more space for public buses to travel more efficiently in these crowded cities.
+The solution is to teach people to take public transportation options that do not take too much space on the road.
+That way we can both have clearer roads and more space for public transportation to travel more efficiently.

 I am not saying to avoid cars, or to not buy your dream car or anything related.
-What I am saying, however, is to start using your car just for essential trips, like a road trip, health urgency or to drive old people.
+What I am saying, however, is to start using your car just for essential trips.
 If you do the numbers, you can see the difference from another perspective.
 A bus can fit almost 30 people, but when you imagine this 30 people in 30 different cars, then they can take half of a football stadium.

 TIME MANAGEMENT IS KEY TO A HEALTHIER LIFE